Fish Skin for Burn Wounds: The Future Wound Dressing?

 Latest Research

-The research group that originally suggested Tilapia fish skin as a possible treatment for burn wounds has recently published the results of a clinical trial that involved 115 burn victims in Brazil.
+The research group that originally suggested Tilapia fish skin as a possible treatment for burn wounds published the results of a clinical trial that involved 115 burn victims in Brazil.

-The Phase III results, published in the journal “Plastic and Reconstructive Surgery” last May, showed that using fish skin for burns:
+The Phase III results, published in the journal “Plastic and Reconstructive Surgery” in May 2021, showed that using fish skin for burns:

 - Speeds up the healing process (re-epithelialization)